 Written Scheme of Examination

-User/Owner of a compressed air system shall not allow it to be operated The Scheme must include pressure vessels, pipe lines and all protective devices.
+Users or owners of a compressed air system shall not allow it to be operated unless it complies with Pressure Systems Safety Regulations (PSSR).
+The Written Scheme of Examination must include pressure vessels, pipe lines and all protective devices.
+The scope of the Written Scheme of Examination is defined by Competent Person who must have Incorporated Engineer Status with appropriate indemnity insurance.

 Air Energy Management are qualified to provide and certify Written Schemes of Examination.
 We follow the recommendations for Written Schemes of Examination as outlined by the British Compressed Air Society.
 Schemes are underwritten by an Incorporated Engineer holding specific insurance for this purpose.